 Between her debutante looks and her Hollywood–royalty pedigree, Paltrow is perpetually featured in ads and magazines.

 Paltrow has dated several of her costars, including Ben Affleck, Luke Wilson, and most famously, Brad Pitt, to whom she was engaged in 1996.
-She has had two children: Apple, born May 2004 and Moses, born April 2006 – with hubby and Coldplay frontman Chris Martin.
+She has had two children: Apple, born May 2004 and Moses, born April 2006 – with husband and Coldplay frontman Chris Martin.
 She and the musician finalized their divorce in 2016.